apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Moscow sees one of Ukraine's largest drone attacks as fighting rages in Kursk and eastern Ukraine**
+**Rising Democrats angle for 2028 and beyond in Chicago**

-You can read more about it [here](https://news.google.com/rss/articles/CBMif0FVX3lxTE83V3lJY1RFVjNwZWExekJpSnl3RmlqVVZhSWRnSVJUUkxkZzhpTVl1dHdvRUJiZHJKUW1YODR0R2UyV1dZU1Y2amRhajVTeE9lZnJyLWFGM0I1UmF2Ny1DNVo0MG9jTmxfak9qTkdydUgwRjB0aGVQUkxPNVUxZ1k?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMigAFBVV95cUxNRHRQQlpybGdIN25Xa2xzSUdsVGcxZjUyWWladXpNTUM4QmxsM0dfMm1vUGlYbFY2dTh6U1FISlJBVjBMNU1OZThPa0lhdTRibDlpYlNuMDZ5c3hmSkJJQm91UU1DRDRoMHIzNkkwR2JzSUhPTE5mVHlRaUF1akdfZw?oc=5).

 ## Requirements
 - Python 3.8